jostylr/literate-programming/lp6.md

         return doc;
     }

-### Block constructor
+### HBlock constructor

 This just creates a basic structore for a block that corresponds to a heading and the rest.
-The code property is the most useful and it is an object whose keys correspond to the name.type of each code block, each block being an array of lines as created in "Make code block".
+The cblocks property is the most useful and it is an object whose keys correspond to the name.type of each code block, each block containing an array of lines as created in "Make code block".

 JS

-    Block = function () {
+    HBlock = function () {

-        this.code = {};
+        this.cblocks = {};
         this.full = [];
         this.plain = [];